waqasbhatti/lcc-server/README.md

 - HTTP API for generating light curves on demand in several formats from the collected light curves

+- HTTP API for plotting unphased, phased light curves on demand with applied filters on columns, etc.

 - HTTP API for generating light curve collection footprint given a survey mosaic; generated datasets can then be footprint aware